Human rights in Germany

 Human rights in Germany enjoy a high level of protection, both in theory and in practice, and are enshrined in the Grundgesetz.
 The country has ratified most international human rights treaties.
-Reports from independent organizations such as Amnesty International certify a high level of compliance with human rights, while still pointing out several issues, in particular police brutality and mistreatment of refugees.
+Reports from independent organizations such as Amnesty International certify a high level of compliance with human rights, while others, like the researcher Tobias Singelnstein, point out several issues, in particular police brutality and mistreatment of refugees.
 The 2008 Freedom in the World report by US-funded Freedom House gives Germany a score of "1" (the best possible) for both political rights and civil liberties.

 Law

 The constitution of Germany, the Grundgesetz, which came into effect on May 23, 1949, puts a particular emphasis on human rights.
 Its first sentence, "Human dignity is inviolable", is being interpreted as protecting the sum of human rights.
 This paragraph is protected by an "eternity clause" and cannot be changed.
 It has wide-ranging effects on judicial practice; for example, it has been used to justify the right on Informational self-determination in a 1983 finding of the Federal Constitutional Court of Germany.

 However, following experiences from the Weimar Republic, Germany sees itself as a wehrhafte Demokratie (fortified democracy); actions targeted towards removing the democratic order are not covered by human rights.

 The constitution guarantees all rights from the Universal Declaration of Human Rights (which itself is not legally binding), with the exception of an unlimited right for asylum.

 The ratification of the European Convention on Human Rights allows citizens to appeal to the European Court of Human Rights.

 Mandatory military service for male citizens was established in 1956.
 At any time, conscientious objectors can opt to do Zivildienst (civilian service) instead.
-For the time of both services, many human rights such as freedom of movement are suspended.
+For the time of both services, some human rights such as freedom of movement are suspended.
 Since 1 July 2011, the government no longer has the ability to exercise the right under this article, that is, military service is currently de facto voluntary in Germany.
 However, there are no plans to abolish laws allowing conscription.
+As a reaction to Russia's war of agression against Ukraine, the German government introduced a draft bill in August 2025 that would allow sending a questionnaire to all 18 year olds regarding their willingness to join the military.
+Only men would be legally required to answer the questionnaire.